About the series

 She completed a clinical fellowship in cardiac anaesthesia and intensive care at the Toronto General Hospital in Canada.
 She has been a substantive consultant in anaesthesia at Royal Papworth Hospital since January 2013.

-Dr Burt has subspecialty interests in teaching, risk management and medical law (Masters qualification) and is the departmental Royal College of Anaesthetists College Tutor for training and clinical fellowships.
+Dr Burt has subspecialty interests in teaching, risk management and medical law (Masters qualification) and is one of the trust’s Medical Examiners.
+She was the department Royal College of Anaesthetists College Tutor for training and fellowships from 2017-2020 and has now handed this role over to Dr Ganesh Ramalingam.

 Mr Coonar qualified as a doctor in London.
 His general surgery and cardiothoracic surgery training was at Guy's, St Thomas's, King's, Royal Brompton and the London Chest Hospitals.